 My past Inktober sketches:

 You never know where a 31 day challenge will take you.
 I’ll probably draw several Halloween themed things because ’tis the season.
 One year I drew the inside of a witch’s house and then added another floor the next day!
-I just came across Mab’s Drawlloween Club list, which I might use for inspiration.
+I came across Mab’s Drawlloween Club 2021 list, which you could use for inspiration.

 Want a dose of creative inspiration?
 Sign up for my newsletter “My Creative Collection” by clicking here.
 Learn more about the newsletter here.